 I work holistically so I look at the person as an indiviual, taking into account their age, health, lifestyle etc and tailor the treatment to fit them.
 I use a variety of techniques which include massage, mobilisation, manipulation, visceral and cranial.

 I will try to get to the root of the problem rather than just treating the symptoms.
 I will look at your lifestyle, exercise or lack of it, occupation, posture and diet.
 By making changes in one or all of these factors you may prevent the pain returning or reduce the symptoms and pain.

 Cranial Osteopathy for children and adults

 Cranial Osteopathy is a very gentle form of osteopathic treatment, during which the osteopath uses very light pressure.
 It can be helpful for people of all ages but because it is so gentle and subtle is especially suitable for babies.
 The skull is made up of 26 small interlocking bones.
 During the birth process the soft bones in the baby's skull overlap to make the head smaller.
 Some babies are born with odd shaped heads but this is usually undone through the processes of feeding, crying and yawning.
 Sometimes this moulding is retained.
 Osteopaths believe that the structure of the body is related to its ability to function.
 Therefore if the framework of the body is unbalanced then its functioning will be impaired.
 Osteopaths look at the whole picture and will take into account many factors when making their assessment, which includes looking at past trauma, family history and their environment.

 Cranial osteopathy may help by relaxing and soothing your baby.
 Some patients may feel sleepy after the treatment others have a burst of energy often followed by a good night’s sleep.
-I have attended several post-graduate training courses at The Sutherland Cranial College, learning new treatments and approaches for babies, children and pre- and post pregnancy and am now registered as a Member.
+I have attended many post-graduate training courses at The Sutherland Cranial College, learning new treatments and approaches for babies, children and pre- and post pregnancy and am now registered as a Member.
+I have extensive experience of treating children and ante and post-natal women.

 Photo by Kampfner Photography